rickbassham/indi-dev-tutorials/drivers/00-project-setup.md

 Additional information about CMake can be found with [their tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/index.html).

-Here's an exmaple file for our new driver.
+Here's an example file for our new driver.

 ```cmake
 # define the project name